ironbar/arc25/docs/modeling/Iteration_26_more_compute.md

 - I have created a dataset but does not seem to be working
 - First job send from the Sidney cluster asked for 1 GPUs and received 4.
 Maybe it's the minimum.
 But a second job has received 8 GPUs.
 However it seems to be running on Canada.
 - Should I stop the container after creating the environment?
+- When trying to train on "canada-a100-x1-p3-ws" I get `Failed to build shape list from priority list, as no shapes matched the priority list`, same for "canada-h100-x1-p3-ws".
+Why some machines are only available for workstation and not for burst experiments?
+- It would be nice to be able to sort the shapes by cost, and show also the cost per GPU (not just the total cost)

 ## Results